Economy of Kazakhstan

 GDP per capita shrank by 26% in the 1990s.
 In the 2000s, Kazakhstan's economy grew sharply, aided by increased prices on world markets for Kazakhstan's leading exports: oil, metals and grain.
 GDP grew 9.6% in 2000, up from 1.7% in 1999.
 In 2006, extremely high GDP growth had been sustained, and grew by 10.6%.
 Business with the booming economies of Russia and China, as well as neighboring Commonwealth of Independent States (CIS) nations have helped to propel this growth.
 The increased economic growth also led to a turn-around in government finances, with the budget moving from a cash deficit of 3.7% of GDP in 1999 to 0.1% surplus in 2000.
 The country experienced a slowdown in economic growth from 2014, sparked by falling oil prices and the effects of the Russo-Ukrainian War.
 The country's currency was devalued by 19% in 2014 and by 22% in 2015.

-In 2017, the World Economic Forum compiled its Global Competitiveness Ranking, ranking Kazakhstan 57th out of 144 countries.
-The ranking considers multiple macroeconomic and financial factors, such as market size, GDP, tax rates, infrastructure development, etc. In 2012, the World Economic Forum listed corruption as the biggest problem in doing business in the country, while the World Bank listed Kazakhstan as a corruption hotspot, on a par with Angola, Bolivia, Kenya, Libya and Pakistan.
-Kazakhstan scored 31 points out of 100 in Transparency International's 2018 edition of the Corruption Perceptions Index, indicating high levels of corruption.
+In 2023, the International Institute for Management Development compiled its World Competitiveness Ranking, ranking Kazakhstan 37th out of 64 countries.
+The ranking analyzes and ranks countries according to how they manage their competencies to achieve long-term value creation.

 Cyril Muller, the World Bank Vice President for Europe and Central Asia, visited Astana in January 2017.
 He praised the country's progress, made during the 25-year partnership with the World Bank.
 Muller also talked about Kazakhstan's improved positioning in the World Bank's Doing Business Report 2017, where Kazakhstan ranked 35th out of 190 countries worldwide.
 After 2000, the government conducted several public sector reforms and adopted the New Public Management (NPM) approach, which was aimed at reducing costs and increasing the efficiency of the public service delivery.

 Kazakhstan secured the 3rd position in the Central and South Asia regional ranking of the 2018 Global Innovation Index (GII) released by World Intellectual Property Organization.

+The main producer of cotton pulp in Kazakhstan is Khlopkoprom.
+Judging by a number of transactions, its products have been supplied to gunpowder manufacturers in the Russian Federation since 2022.
+Most of the factories that imported pulp from Kazakhstan for the manufacture of explosives are under US and Ukrainian sanctions.
+According to OCCRP, Vlast, and iStories, a significant increase in Kazakhstan's exports of cotton pulp and derivatives to the Russian Federation after February 24, 2022, was identified.
+Exported components are key in the manufacture of explosives and gunpowder.
+There are contracts for the supply of raw materials to the Kazan Gunpowder Plant from Kazakhstan until 2026, and to the Aleksinsky Chemical Plant (which also produces gunpowder) until 2024.